Understanding 9 1/100 as a Decimal: A thorough look

 The ability to convert fractions to decimals is essential for various mathematical applications, including:

 - Percentage Calculations: Decimals are often used in percentage calculations.
-For example, 9.01 can be easily converted to a percentage (901%).
+To give you an idea, 9.01 can be easily converted to a percentage (901%).

 - Financial Calculations: Decimals are used extensively in financial calculations, including interest rates and monetary values.